BrandonWarrior/battleships/README.md

 - display_grid: Displays the current state of the grid.

-- get_player_guess: Gets valid input from the player.
+- get_player_guess: Prompts the player for valid input.

-- check_guess: Checks whether a guess is a hit or miss.
+- check_guess: Checks whether a guess is a hit or miss and updates the grid accordingly.

 - computer_turn: Generates a random guess for the computer.

 - start_game: Manages the game loop, alternating between player and computer turns.

+- end_game_menu: Displays options to either restart the game or return to the home screen.

 ## Validation
 ### Flake8

+Code has been run through flake8 to ensure it follows PEP8 guidelines, fixing issues with line lengths and formatting.

 ### PEP8

 ## Deployment